 Domestic Abuse Service Center

-IMPORTANT UPDATE (February 25, 2021): To maintain the safety and well-being of Hennepin County community members and staff during the Derek Chauvin trial, all services available at the Domestic Abuse Service Center will be provided remotely until further notice.
+IMPORTANT UPDATE: To maintain the safety and well-being of Hennepin County community members and staff, all services available at the Domestic Abuse Service Center will be provided remotely.
 These remote services, including advocacy, Orders for Protection, and safety planning, can be accessed by calling (612) 348-5073.

 Director of the Domestic Abuse Service Center DeAna Smith, spoke with the University of Minnesota School of Public Health about domestic violence during the pandemic.
 Listen to the podcast here.

 The Domestic Abuse Service Center (DASC) recently celebrated its 25th anniversary in October, 2019.
 Since 1994, DASC has helped more than 1.5 million victims, filed 90,000 Orders for Protection, and charged more than 60,000 Gone on Arrivals.

 Over the past 25 years, DASC has evolved, though always proudly adhering to their mission statement "to respond to the needs of victims of domestic violence through a trauma informed lens delivered by a diverse and inclusive staff that reflect the community we serve.”